jax-ml/jax/docs/tutorials/automatic-differentiation.md

 (automatic-differentiation)=
 # Automatic differentiation

 In this section, you will learn about fundamental applications of automatic differentiation (autodiff) in JAX.
-JAX has a pretty general automatic differentiation (autodiff) system.
+JAX has a pretty general autodiff system.
 Computing gradients is a critical part of modern machine learning methods, and this tutorial will walk you through a few introductory autodiff topics, such as:

 - {ref}`automatic-differentiation-taking-gradients`
 - {ref}`automatic-differentiation-linear logistic regression`